mokeddembillel/Lunar-Lander-Deep-Expected-Sarsa/README.md

 # Lunar-Lander-Deep-Expected-Sarsa
 This project is about using deep expected sarsa with tensorflow to solve the lunar lander problem with hyperparameter tuning and result's analysis

-#These points are important read them please:
+# These points are important read them please:

--all data and models are in results folder
+- all data and models are in results folder

 -folder tests is just for you if you want to test something